joaolrpaulo/WorldEdit/documentation/README.md

 # Warning! [use this instead](https://joaolrpaulo.github.io/WorldEdit)

+You can find each user contribution (who did what) in a file called [DIVISION.md](https://github.com/joaolrpaulo/WorldEdit/blob/introduction/documentation/DIVISION.md)

 This branch will contain all the base of our work.
 For organization purposes, the content found here will be moved to the branch **gh-pages**, as HTML.
 Each file here will be a section on gh-pages.